shfarazi/CS-361-Group-Portfolio/README.md

-# CS-361-Group-Portfolio
+# Portfolio

-In our CS 361 class – **Software Engineering I** at the Oregon State University (OSU), we are participating in a class wide group project where we first came up with project proposals individually.
+In **Software Engineering I** at the Oregon State University (OSU), we are participating in a class wide group project where we first came up with project proposals individually.
 Afterward, we all were assigned at random to a group of 5 people.

-For **Group 16**, the five team members are:
+Team members:
 -	Haya Ahmed
 -	Ryan Alcorn
 -	Marc Baiza